 How to do Charity the WRONG Way this Christmas: 8 Dos & Don’ts

-Blame Tiny Tim, blame the Christmas Spirit, blame the bell-ringing Santas or the social media “do-gooders”.
+Blame Tiny Tim, blame the Christmas Spirit, blame the bell-ringing Santas or good promotion on the social media “do-gooders”.
 Whatever your opinion on the season, from Thanksgiving to Christmas is the most giving time of year and the most productive season for charities.
 We are surrounded by Angel Trees, shoe-boxes that need to be filled, catalogs to provide anything from a goat to an impoverished family in the third world to a needed surgery for an orphan.
 This is the time of year that even those who normally do not think of charity, will easily add a dollar to their total at a cash register for the benefit of St. Jude’s.
 With all this giving surrounding us, it is easy to feel confident that humanity is “good” after all, that we have “done our part”.

 For those who serve in the non-profit sector, however, it can also be a conflicting time of year.
 If you rely on donations, you almost have to play up to the notion of the “holiday spirit”.
 If you want to increase funds, you have to make it “easy” and “efficient” for donors to contribute.
 Yet in the midst of all this giving, even if the necessary funds come in to accomplish good things, the true benefit to the giver is often lost in the process.
 In other words, you can give to a good cause and yet still not really be changed yourself or leave a lasting change behind.
 Would you like to really give something that matters this year?
 Would you like to do more than have a fleeting moment of warm fuzzies and instead leave a lifetime change on someone else and even your own heart?
 Here are some suggestions for how to have the most impact with your giving this year.
 More about pornskill